This is an appreciation post to celebrate Caster Semenya and her achievements so far.

-Semenya has won 3 World Championship golds, 2 Commonwealth golds, and 2 Olympics golds as well as a host of junior and national gold medals.
+Semenya has since won 3 World Championship golds, 2 Commonwealth golds, and 2 Olympics golds as well as a host of junior and national gold medals.

 Semenya was named South African Sportswoman of the Year Award in 2012 and received the bronze Order of Ikhamanga in 2014.